WELCOME TO THE MINI-ST PRESCHOOL WEBPAGE!

 Butterfly painting and pasting activity

-Rough and smooth wooden cards matching.
+Rough and smooth wooden cards match.

 Spindle box addition game.